Lisa Wickham

-Lisa is best known as a Producer, Line Producer, Location Producer and Director for films, TV Shows, advertisements and music videos including Home Again, Girlfriends Getaway, Hero: Inspired by The Life and Times of Mr. Ulric Cross, Forward Home: The Power of The Caribbean Diaspora, The E-Zone TV Series, Lisa Wickham's E-Zone, BET Turks and Caicos Jazz Show, BET St. Lucia Jazz Show, Chef Ainsley's Caribbean Kitchen, Tobago and Trinidad Episodes, Girls Cruise, Tobago and Trinidad Episodes, Love and Hip Hop Atlanta Season 8, Trinidad Episodes.
+Wickham is best known as a producer, line producer, location producer and Director for films, TV shows, advertisements and music videos including Home Again, Girlfriends Getaway, Hero: Inspired by The Life and Times of Mr. Ulric Cross, Forward Home: The Power of The Caribbean Diaspora, The E-Zone TV Series, Lisa Wickham's E-Zone, BET Turks and Caicos Jazz Show, BET St. Lucia Jazz Show, Chef Ainsley's Caribbean Kitchen, Tobago and Trinidad Episodes, Girls Cruise, Tobago and Trinidad Episodes, Love and Hip Hop Atlanta Season 8, Trinidad Episodes.

-Lisa returned as the first face on the new TTT on September 3, 2018 as Creative Producer and Lead Host of the new morning talk show, The Now Morning Show.
+Wickham returned as the first face on the new TTT on September 3, 2018 as Creative Producer and Lead Host of the new morning talk show, The Now Morning Show.
 President and CEO of Imagine Media International Limited, she was invited to serve as the Interim CEO of TTT in 2019.

-Film and Television
+Film and television

-In 1999, she was invited to co-host the mid-morning live talk show Dateline on Trinidad and Tobago Television (TTT), alongside Allyson Hennessy.
+In 1999, Wickham was invited to co-host the mid-morning live talk show Dateline on Trinidad and Tobago Television (TTT), alongside Allyson Hennessy.